codeforamerica/brigade-action-teams/issues_start.md

-Create the following three issues in your BAT GitHub repository to complete step one of the Brigade Action Team Framework, "How to set-up a BAT for success"
+Create the following four issues in your BAT GitHub repository to complete steps one and two of the Brigade Action Team Framework, "How to set-up a BAT for success"

-Set-up collaboration and communication infrastructure.
+# Step 1: Set-up collaboration and communication infrastructure.

-# Issue #1
+## Issue #1
 Set-up GitHub repository
 - [ ] NAC sponsor will create a new GitHub repository using the following naming convention: bat-[BAT_NAME]
 - [ ] NAC sponsor will create a new team: